Need to Hire Associate Veterinarian ? Pulivarthi Group is here to help! Our pre-vetted candidates are ready to bring their expertise to your company.

 • Veterinary schools and residencies

 Consistent pipelines of new-grad talent and interns.
-Pair mentorship capacity with realistic onboarding plans to accelerate ramp-up.
+To that end, pair mentorship capacity with realistic onboarding plans to accelerate ramp-up.

 • Professional networks and associations

 Great for referrals into niche skill sets.
-Best used in parallel with active sourcing to avoid long vacancy windows.
+However, best used in parallel with active sourcing to avoid long vacancy windows.

 • General job boards

 Wide reach, uneven quality.
-Expect heavier time investment in screening and a higher rate of non-employer-intent candidates.
+In contrast, expect heavier time investment in screening and a higher rate of non-employer-intent candidates.

 Hiring challenges and how to mitigate them